cfss-fa20/hw01/README.md

 * Watch Japanese animation
 * Carve erasers into stamps

-Here is a picture of one of the eraser I carved.
+Here is a picture of one of the eraser stamps I carved.
 ![Image of Eraser carving](Eraser Carving.jpg)

+I am currently still living in China due to the pandemic, so I am eager to meet everyone in person.
+Hope to see you soon when everything goes back to normal!